Pamblam/jSQL/README.md

 # jSQL
-v1.0
+v1.1

-jSQL is a persistent client-side database and SQL engine.
-It uses various methods to save a database to the user's hard drive for cross-browser persistence.
+jSQL (javascript Query Language) is a persistent client-side database and SQL engine that uses various methods to save a database to the user's hard drive for cross-browser persistence. jSQL can store nearly any type of data, from strings and numbers to functions and complex instances of custom objects. jSQL uses shims and low level APIs to support a wide range of browsers while maintaining efficiency without requiring any 3rds party libraries like jQuery.

 ----------